-The Hall of Mirrors of the Palace of Versailles.
+A private guided tour of the Palace of Versailles.
+The Hall of Mirrors.
 Photo © Art Journey Paris.

 It took fifty years and tens of thousand workers to turn a hunting lodge in the middle of a swamp into a castle amazing enough to dazzle the French nobility and the world.
 Why rush?